sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 any conflicts across multiple applications trying to write to this table.

 ### 3.1.2 Event Consumer
-The event consumer runs from sonic-eventd container.
+The event consumer is a class in sonic-eventd container that processes the incoming record.

 On bootup, event consumer reads from EVENTPUBSUB table.
 This table contains records that are published by application and waiting to be received by event consumer.
-Whenever there is a new record, Event consumer reads the record, processess and deletes it.
+Whenever there is a new record, event consumer reads the record, processess and deletes it.

 On reading the field value tuple, using the event-id in the record, event consumer fetches static information from *static_event_map*.
 As mentioned above, static information contains severity, static message part and event enable/disable flag.